 Here’s a glimpse into just some of the companies which have put these customer-funded models to work, some successfully, some not.

-Common Factors And The Way Forward
+Common Factors And a Way Forward

 Regardless of their type or the eventual size to which they have grown, companies using customer-funded models share three attributes:

-So if you’re a business owner or early-stage entrepreneur trying to increase your cash flow and expand, one of these customer-funded approaches may offer the most sure-footed path to growing your business or one you support.
+So if you’re a mid-market business owner trying to increase your cash flow and expand, one of these customer-funded models may offer the most sure-footed path to growing your business.